Last updated at Wed, 24 Jan 2024 21:53:06 GMT

 Giving you that glimpse does help to show it’s utter chaos even in PowerDNS-land, but DNS and chaos seem to go hand in hand.

-There are no DoT honeypots in project Heisenberg, but DoT is just a TLS wrapper over a traditional DNS binary-format query.
+There are no DoT honeypots in Project Lorelei, but DoT is just a TLS wrapper over a traditional DNS binary-format query.
 When we looked for that in the TCP/853 full packet captures, we saw us (!) and a couple other researchers.
 Not very exciting, but with the goal of DoT being privacy, we really shouldn’t see random DoT requests.

 Attackers are more likely to stand up their own DoT servers or reconfigure other DoT servers to use their DNS back-ends and then use those as covert channels once they gain a foothold after a successful phishing attack.
 This is a big reason we enumerate/catalog DoT, and we’re starting to see more DoT in residential ISP space and traditional hosting provider IP space.
 It looks like more folks are experimenting with DoT with each monthly study.